-(f) The Stem Template Datum Point is at the underneath of the keelband/stemband, at a position forward or aft of Station 8 by the amount that the hull length is greater or less than 4495mm.

-D.2.3 BUILDERS

-- (a) The Finn may be built by any professional or amateur builder - (b) Professional builders shall be responsible for supplying boats or kits complying with the Finn Class Rules.
-The builder shall, at his own expense, correct or replace any boat that fails to pass certification control, due to omission or error by the builder, provided that the boat is submitted for certification control within 12 months of purchase. - (c) From the 1st March 2013, builders of GRP hulls builders shall have the first hull inspected by a technical committee nominee whenever they bring into service new moulds for the hull, decks or inner hull.
+- (f) The Stem Template Datum Point is at the underneath of the keelband/stemband, at a position forward or aft of Station 8 by the amount that the hull length is greater or less than 4495mm. - D.2.3 BUILDERS - (a) The Finn may be built by any professional or amateur builder - (b) Professional builders shall be responsible for supplying boats or kits complying with the Finn Class Rules.
+The builder shall, at his own expense, correct or replace any boat that fails to pass certification control, due to omission or error by the builder, provided that the boat is submitted for certification control within 12 months of purchase. - (c) From the 1st March 2013, builders of GRP hulls builders shall have the first hull inspected by a technical committee nominee whenever they bring into service new moulds for the hull, decks or inner hull. - D.2.4 IDENTIFICATION - (a) The ISAF/World Sailing plaque prescribed by Rule A.8 shall be permanently placed in a visible spot on the centreboard case or on the aft bulkhead of the cockpit. - (b) The ISAF/World Sailing plaque number or the number required by government legislation shall be moulded, engraved or carved into the hull shell.
+It should be on the starboard side of the aft trailing edge of the transom, but may be elsewhere if this is necessary to comply with such legislation.

-D.2.4 IDENTIFICATION

-The ISAF Hull Identification Sticker prescribed by Rule A.9 shall be permanently placed in a visible spot on the centreboard case or on the aft bulkhead of the cockpit.